-This 15 Star Flag know as the “Star Spangled Banner flag” became the Official United States Flag on May 1st, 1795.
+This 15 Star and 15 Stripe flag know as the “Star Spangled Banner flag” became the Official United States Flag on May 1st, 1795.
 Two stars were added for the admission of Vermont (the 14th State on March 4th, 1791) and Kentucky (the 15th State on June 1st, 1792, and was to last for 23 years.

 The five Presidents who served under the Star Spangled Banner flag were;

 - Thomas Jefferson (1801-1809)

 - James Monroe (1817-1825)

 The 15-star and 15-stripe flag was authorized by the Flag Act of January 13, 1794, adding 2 stripes and 2 Stars.
 The regulation went into effect on May 1, 1795.
 The Star Spangled Banner flag was the only U.S. Flag to have more than 13 stripes.
 It was immortalized by Francis Scott Key during the bombardment of Fort McHenry, Sept 13, 1814.